Analytics206/project_template/docs/0-dev_notes.md

-# ArXiv Pipeline Development Notes
+# NEW PROJECT NAME Development Notes

 ## This document contains developer notes and reminders for ongoing work on the ArXiv pipeline project.